 In a situation where the insured is unable to satisfy the self-insured retention or files bankruptcy, whether the claimant can reform the insurance policy to drop down and provide dollar-one coverage is an unsettled question.
 Most insurers have policy language which requires the insured to actually satisfy the self-insured retention amount and will take the position that if the insured files bankruptcy or cannot satisfy the self-insured retention for other reasons, it has not fulfilled the condition precedent which triggers the insurer’s obligation.
 The majority of courts which have addressed this issue have held that the insured’s inability to satisfy the self-insured retention does not eliminate the insurer’s obligations.
 Courts that take this position often rely on state insurance statutes and / or public policy arguments in requiring an insurer to make payment to an injured claimant even if the insured was unable to satisfy the self-insured retention.
 Not all courts have reached such conclusions, however, and it is important to be aware that in some jurisdictions courts will enforce contract provisions which treat the insureds satisfaction of the self-insured retention as a condition precedent to the insurer’s obligation to make payment.

 In conclusion, both liability deductibles and self-insured retention amounts pose special problems for the trial lawyer attempting to settle a claim with an insurer.
-It is imperative that the lawyer procure the actual policy language before attempting to resolve any claims.
+It is imperative that the lawyer procure the actual policy language before attempting to resolve any claims in Minnesota.